PreonMoney/docs/docs/intro.md

 # What is Preon?

 ​
 [Preon](https://www.preon.finance/) is a decentralized CDP (or Collateralized Debt Position) protocol that allows you to borrow against your crypto - at 0% interest.
-Loans are paid out in $STAR (our USD-pegged stablecoin) with a minimum maintained collateral ratio of 110%.
+Loans are paid out in STAR (our USD-pegged stablecoin) with a minimum maintained collateral ratio of 110%.

-Preon accepts multiple token types as collateral, making $STAR available to a wide range of users.
+Preon accepts multiple token types as collateral, making STAR available to a wide range of users.
 This makes Preon one of the few CDP protocols that charge no interest for leverage-farming.

-$STAR can be redeemed for $1 of underlying collateral, minus protocol fees.
+STAR can be redeemed for $1 of underlying collateral, minus protocol fees.

 For more information - [join our Discord](https://discord.com/invite/preon)!